makertum/non-planar-layer-fdm/README.md

 # Slic3r Post-Processing Script For Non-Planar Layer FDM (Perl)
-Warps boring, planar G-Code from Slic3r (or any other slicer) into wavy shapes.
+Warps boring, planar G-code from Slic3r (or any other slicer) into wavy shapes.

 ## Features
 - wavyness-ramps, -in and -out points